 1922: “Resolutions urging the British Government to take immediate steps to bring about the final registration of the mandate over Palestine were adopted today by the Zionist Organization of America in its twenty-fifth annual convention.”

 1923: Opening of the Summer Edition of the Ziegfeld Follies featuring songs, sketches written and performed by Eddie Cantor.

 1924: In Philadelphia, PA, Polish born actor Baruch Lumet and Mrs. Lumet gave birth to Director Sidney Lumet best known for the film Dog Day Afternoon

-1927: Birthdate of Lorain, OH and Northwestern University alum Gerald Alan Freedman, the “Dean of the Drama School at the University of North Carolina School of the Arts” and “the first American ever invited to direct at the Globe Theatre in London.
+1927: Birthdate of Lorain, OH native and Northwestern University alum Gerald Alan Freedman, the “Dean of the Drama School at the University of North Carolina School of the Arts” and “the first American ever invited to direct at the Globe Theatre in London.

 1928: Birthdate of Alexei Alexeyevich Abrikosov, Russian born physicist who now also holds American citizenship.
 He was a co-recipient of the Nobel Prize for Physics in 2003.